Hyperbolicity and bifurcations in holomorphic families of polynomial skew products: Preliminaries and notations

-of algebraic degree $d\geq 2$.
-Recall that we require $F$ to be extendible to $\P^2$.
-This means that $p$ has degree $d$, and that the coefficient of $w^d$ in the second coordinate is non zero.
-We will assume that this is 1.
-The second coordinate will be also written as $q_z (w)$, to emphasize the variable $w$ and see the map $q$ as a family of polynomials depending on $z$.
-We shall denote by $z_1, \dots, z_n,\dots$ the orbit of a point $z\in \C$ under the base polynomial $p$.
+A polynomial skew product is an endomorphism of $\P^2$ of the form $f(z,w)= (p(z), q(z,w))$, for $p,q$ polynomials.
+The second coordinate will be also written as $q_z (w)$.
+We shall denote by $z_j:= p^j (z)$ the points of the orbit of $z\in \C$ under the base polynomial $p$.
 In this way, we can write